bebo-exe/packet-capturer/README.md

 A professional-grade packet capture and analysis platform with real-time packet visualization, filtering, statistics, and advanced algorithm comparison capabilities.
 Similar to Wireshark but with a web-based interface. documantation is left in case of exploring problems and errors and how were they solved ^^

+**please be aware that this project may not be 100% accurate, and it may get some bugs in the capture process**

 ## Features

 ### Core Capture Features